LocandLoad/NeuralNetwork/README.md

-This is a neural network that takes input numbers and the output that those inputs should give and will adjust its weights until those inputs give those outputs.
+This is a neural network that is meant to output numbers when given input numbers.
+Through forward propagation and back propagation the neural network trains it's weights until it eventually gets very close to the desired outputs.